 Some home gyms arrive in multiple boxes but, even then, they're so large and heavy that retailers may use specialty shippers.
 You might have to create a delivery appointment with the shipper to receive your package.
 Make sure you're there at the appointed time, or you may be assessed delivery fees.

 Read the fine print on the delivery agreement carefully to make sure you understand your obligations.
 Often, you'll have to pay extra if you want the shipper to bring the box(es) inside, upstairs, or even unload it from the back of the truck.
 This "inside delivery" is often worth paying for; otherwise, you might end up with a home gym in your driveway.
 Some users who opt only for standard shipping suggest opening the box and carrying the gym inside piece by piece.

 There aren't any expert roundups for home gyms, although there are a few fitness buffs who review individual machines for their blogs.
 We're cautious when using those, though, as those "reviews" are often just a list of features.
 So, for this report, we relied heavily on user reviews to see how these home gyms work in the real world and hold up over the long term.
 When leaning so heavily on user reviews, we focus on those that provide balanced analysis, discussing both pros and cons, rather than over-the-top five-star reviews, or, by the same token, one-star reviews with no context or related to issues that have nothing to do with the gym itself.
-We also look for users who have left more than one product review on a specific site or have a verified purchase on Amazon.com to ensure credibility.
+We also look for users who have left more than one product review on a specific site or have a verified purchase on Amazon.com or elsewhere to ensure credibility.

 The result of our research is our picks for the very best home gyms based on how easy they are to set up, how well they perform for both beginners and dedicated weightlifters, and the overall owner experience, which includes customer service, durability and warranty coverage.